Cracknell gets 1st hat trick, Stars beat reeling Sharks 6-1

 Dallas' Kari Lehtonen made 20 saves four nights after shutting out San Jose.

-Jason Spezza had three assists for the Stars.
+Spezza had three assists for the Stars.
 Curtis McKenzie and Remi Elie had two apiece.

-Cracknell scored his first goal 8:30 into the game.
-He carried the puck from the left corner almost to the goal.
-He lost control of the puck, but it went off the skate of San Jose's Micheal Haley and between Dell's legs.

-At 7:08 of the second, Cracknell took a centering pass from Spezza in the slot to beat Dell.

-The game opened up in the second, with Ritchie, Benn and Cracknell scoring in the first 7:08 for a 4-0 lead.

-San Jose's second power play lasted just six seconds.
-Brent Burns' shot from the top of the left faceoff circle went under Lehtonen.
-Thornton reached his stick in to tap the puck into the net at 7:57.

-NOTES: Cracknell was playing in his 195th career game.
-The multiple-point game was his first since he had a goal and an assist in his first game this season on Oct.
+NOTES: Cracknell has had only one other game with multiple goals, on April 4, 2013, at Chicago for the St. Louis Blues.
+Playing in his 195th career game, he had his first two-point game since he had a goal and an assist in his first game this season on Oct.
 13 against Anaheim. ...
-Spezza had missed the previous two games because of back spasms but played Friday because RW Jiri Hudler and D Dan Hamhuis were out with lower-body injuries. ...
+Spezza had missed the previous two games because of back spasms but played Friday.
+RW Jiri Hudler and D Dan Hamhuis were out with lower-body injuries. ...
 Tyler Seguin had an assist in his 500th game, the most of any player drafted in 2010. ...
 Dell brought a 1.85 goals against average and .937 save percentage into the game. ...
-Sharks D Justin Braun blocked two shots during the last minute of the first period, giving him a career-high 148 blocks this season.
+Sharks D Justin Braun blocked four shots, giving him a career-high 148 blocks this season. ...
+San Jose D Marc-Edouard Vlasic left the game in the second period with an undisclosed injury.

 UP NEXT